hwayne/alloydocs/readme.md

 ## Development

 The repo is [standard Sphinx](https://www.sphinx-doc.org/en/master/intro.html), using reStructured Text.
+Some things might use a bit too much rst as I was getting a feel for what worked and didn't here.

 There are two customizations: